technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 5 -Creating a narrative with Copilot for Power BI.md

-# Creating a narrative with Copilot for Power BI
+# Lab 5 - Creating a narrative with Copilot for Power BI

 **Objective** - In this Lab, you will create a Narrative in both Power Bi Service and Descktop